RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 }
 ~~~

-You can see the definition of the health check from the perspective of OpenShift via CodeReady Workspaces `Terminal`:
+You can see the definition of the health check from the perspective of OpenShift via CodeReady Workspaces Terminal:

 `oc describe dc/inventory-quarkus | egrep 'Readiness|Liveness'`